With a bit of exercise and healthier food to accompany your merry-making in Madrid, you should finish the weekend feeling none too worse for wear!

 Once you’ve worked up an appetite again, head west (by foot or metro), and check out one of my favorite lunch spots.
 Mercado de la Cebada in the La Latina neighborhood offers a weekly fish lunch on Saturday afternoons that is incredibly fresh and cheap.
 The market’s fish vendors cook up their wares and serves them alongside buckets of cold beers and white wine—trust me, what it lacks in presentation, it more than makes up for in flavor.
 And, since most of the seafood is grilled, you don’t have to worry about feeling gross and heavy all afternoon.

-If you’re not a fan of seafood (WHAT), nearby you’ll find Arbonaida, an Andalucian-style bar with a great menu, offering plenty of vegetarian options.
+If you’re not a fan of seafood (WHAT), nearby you’ll find Arbonaida, an Andalucian-style bar with a great menu, offering plenty of healthier, vegetarian options.
 Plus, they will actually accommodate special orders (dairy-free, meat-free, etc.), which is almost unheard of in Spain.

 Another great option south of Puerta del Sol is La Inquilina in Barrio Lavapiés, which has a surprising number of tasty vegan options, including vegan empanadas!